barbagroup/pygbe_lspr_paper/pygbe_lspr_paper_review.md

 reported effects?

 ####  Reply
-- Simulations were performed using two BSA dimers, hence, effectively, there are four BSA molecules.
-There is experimental evidence that supports this choice (Teichroeb et al 2008, reference [41] in the paper, see Comment 6).
-Moreover, with less analytes the red shift would be smaller, and we would need to examine a finer range of wavelengths to see a shift.
+Simulations were performed using two BSA dimers, hence, effectively, there are four BSA molecules.
+The choice is supported by experimental studies (Teichroeb et al 2008, reference [41] in the paper, see Comment 6).
+Using fewer analytes, the red shift would indeed be smaller, and we would need to examine a finer range of wavelengths to see a shift.

 #### Modifications
-no modifications needed
+No modifications needed.

 ### Comment 6